open-telemetry/oteps/text/trace/0170-sampling-probability.md

 Consumers of spans carrying an adjusted count attribute are able to use the adjusted count of the span to increment a counter of matching spans.
-This probabilistic counting method is will be accurate as long as the Sampler produces unbiased adjusted counts that are expected to equal true population counts.
+This probabilistic counting method will be accurate as long as the Sampler produces unbiased adjusted counts that are expected to equal true population counts.